jaeksoft/opensearchserver/src/doc/en/documentation/faq/querying/how_to_use_filters_on_query.md

-## How to use filters on query
+## How to use filters on a query

 OpenSearchServer's filtering feature allows for several types of filtering.
 Here are some common use cases.

-### How can I get documents having not null value in a specific field?
+### How can I get documents that have a non-null value in a specific field?

 This can be done using a `Query filter`.
 Use value `<field>:[* TO *]`.
 For example `product_price:[* TO *]`.

-### How can I filter on some range of values?
+### How can I filter on a range of values?

-Ranges are not expressed with signs `>` and `<` but rather with `[` and `]`.
+Ranges are not expressed using the usual signs ( `>` and `<` ) but rather using `[` and `]`.

-For example to filter on documents whose title begins by the letter `d` use a `Query filter` with value `title:[d TO *]`.
+For example to filter on documents whose title begins by the letter `d`, use a `Query filter` with the value `title:[d TO *]`.

-**Be careful**: this filter needs to be applied to a field that is not multivalued.
-This means for example that it cannot be applied to a field that uses analyzer `StandardAnalyzer` since this analyzer **tokenizes** values, and thus results in several values being indexed in the field.
-Have a look at the [How to use analyzer page](../indexing/how_to_use_analyzers.md) to understand it better.
-Range filters on text values should be applied to fields using a `KeywordLikeAnalyzer`: this analyzer converts all the text in lowercase and does not tokenize it.
+**Be careful**: this filter CANNOT be applied to a multivalued field.
+For instance, it cannot be applied to a field that uses the `StandardAnalyzer` analyzer since this one **tokenizes** values, which results in several values being indexed in the field.
+Have a look at the [How to use analyzer page](../indexing/how_to_use_analyzers.md) to better understand this.
+Range filters on text values should be applied to fields using a `KeywordLikeAnalyzer`.
+This analyzer just converts all text to lowercase and does not tokenize anything.

 ### How can I filter on numerical values?

 Numerical values need to be indexed in a field that uses a specific analyzer, for example `DecimalAnalyzer`.
-Please refer to the [How to use analyzer page](../indexing/how_to_use_analyzers.md) to understand it better.
+Please refer to the [How to use analyzers page](../indexing/how_to_use_analyzers.md) to better understand this analyser.

-Filters on numerical values need to use same format of number than the one given by the DecimalAnalyzer used on the field.
-For example use a `Query filter` with value `price:[>0000000045 TO *]` to get documents whose price is greater than 45.
+When filtering using numerical values, the numbers must have the same format as the one set by the DecimalAnalyzer for this field.
+For example use a `Query filter` with the value `price:[>0000000045 TO *]` to get documents whose price is greater than 45, if that is how the analyzer renders 45 for that field.

 ### How can I filter on several values for one field?

-Use a `Query filter` and repeat the filter with different values, for example: `store_code:s32 store_code:s10 store_code:45`.
+Use a `Query filter` and repeat it using different values for each pass.
+Example: `store_code:s32 store_code:s10 store_code:45`.

-### How can I filter on several values for one field but at the same time excluding documents having a particular value in that field?
+### How can I filter on several values for one field *but* also exclude documents that have a particular value in that field?

-One could use a `Query filter` to do this, for instance:  `store_code:[* TO *] -store_code:45` would give documents where `store_code` is not null but without those whose `store_code` is `s45`.
+One could use a `Query filter` to do this, for instance:  `store_code:[* TO *] -store_code:45` would return documents where `store_code` is not null - and where the `store_code` *isn't* `s45`.

 Two `Query filter` could also be used here:

 * the first one to get all documents whose `store_code` is not null: `store_code:[* TO *]`
 * the second one to exclude some documents.
-Use for example a `Query filter` with value `store_code:45` and check the `Negative` checkbox (this is the same than using a `Query filter` with value `-store_code:45`).
+Use for example a `Query filter` with the value `store_code:45` and check the `Negative` checkbox (this is the same thing as using a `Query filter` with the value `-store_code:45`).

 ### How can I use a "negative" filter?

-Just check the `Negative` checkbox in the interface when creating the filter in a query template, or write `"negative": true,` in the "filters" part of the JSON sent to the API.
+Just check the `Negative` checkbox in the interface when creating the filter in a query template, or alternatively write `"negative": true,` in the "filters" part of the JSON sent to the API.

     "filters": [
       {